 If you are a care worker, healthcare assistant, or work in a supporting role with vulnerable people, you may be able to claim compensation if you are injured whilst at work.
 At Direct2Compensation we are seeing a growing number of enquiries from the care industry.
-Typical claims involve soft tissue injuries, such as back injuries.
+Typical claims involve soft tissue injuries, such as back injuries, as well as more serious ones involving criminal assault.
 Often an employer will be liable for such injuries if they have failed to provide adequate training, sufficient risk assessments or the correct equipment.

 Table of contents

 - What training should a care worker receive?

 - What to do after your accident

 - How Direct2Compensation can help you claim

 - Care worker injury claim examples – questions and answers

 Common types of care worker injury

 Given the often physical and demanding nature of the job, care workers often run a higher risk of injury than average, particularly those working in mental health with challenging and potentially violent patients.